Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - Kosher salt and fresh cracked pepper to taste

-Dressing: Combine all of the ingredients in a medium size bowl and whisk until emulsified.
-Serve alongside of the salad.
+- Dressing: Combine all of the ingredients in a medium-size bowl and whisk until emulsified.
+Serve alongside the salad.